martinrotter/rssguard/docs/source/features/scraping.md

 ----
 You can select type of source of each feed.
 Currently these sources are supported:
 * URL - RSS Guard simply downloads feed file from given location and behaves like everyone would expect.
-* Local file - RSS Guard uses file in local filesystem as feed source.
+* Local file - RSS Guard uses file in local filesystem as a feed source.
 * Script - see below.
-* Built-in web browser with JavaScript support - see below.

-## 'Script' option
+## `Script` option
 If you choose `Script` option, then you cannot provide URL of your feed, and you rely on custom script to generate feed file and provide its contents to [**standard output** (stdout)](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
 Data written to standard output should be valid feed data.

 `Fetch it now` button also works with `Script` option.
 Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed data to the output, then all important metadata, like title or icon of the feed, can be discovered :sparkles: automagically :sparkles:.